The Path Isn’t Linear: Redefining Success When You Step Away from the 9–5

 By Shannon Kate Murray, Editor of High Flying Design

-My friend - a PA in the finance industry by day and a makeup artist on the side - was winding down her contract.
-She wasn’t scrambling for the next role.
-She planned to take a month off.
-Her plan?
-Space.
+A friend of mine - a PA in finance by day and a makeup artist on the side - decided to take a month off work between contracts.
+No scrambling for interviews.
+No “next role” lined up.
+Just space.
 Rest.
 A reset.

-Freedom, it turns out, makes some people uncomfortable - especially when it disrupts the script.
+Freedom, it turns out, makes people uncomfortable - especially when it disrupts the script.

 The Script We’re Given